Poll results: What tools are product managers using the most?

 Key features:

-Productboard offers a suite of product management software tools that help product managers understand customer needs, prioritise features, and rally everyone together on the product journey.
+Productboard has also been noted for its suite of product management software tools that help product managers understand customer needs, prioritise features, and rally everyone together on the product journey.

 Key features: